 Camping is only permitted in the shelter areas and overnight stays are limited to one night at each shelter area.

-Backpacking groups are limited to the use of two shelters at each overnight stop.
-A shelter can accommodate from five campers.
+Backpacking groups are limited to the use of three shelters at each overnight stop.
+A shelter can accommodate up to five campers.
 Areas adjacent to the shelter are available for setting up campsites for additional backpacking party members.
 All excavations for wet weather tent drainage must be filled in to the original grade before departure.

 Campers must clean and remove litter daily at toilets, parking areas, campsites, pump platforms, and surrounding areas.
 Dispose of dishwater in latrines and do not use sinks for personal hygiene.
 In no instance can dishwater be disposed of on a campsite or in an adjacent area.
 This causes unsanitary conditions for the camper and the next user of the site.
 Unsanitary conditions attract skunks, raccoons, mosquitoes, flies, and ants.